Purely Inseparable ring extensions: Towers of purely inseparable extensions

+Given a tower of rings extensions $A\subset B\subset C$ with $A\subset B$ and $B\subset C$ purely inseparable, the extension $A\subset C$ is finite of finite exponent.
+We consider here the the problem of whether $A\subset C$ is also purely inseparable, that is, whether $A\subset B\subset C$ is a purely inseparable tower.
+As we will see, in general we need to add some extra conditions to reach this conclusion.

-We start analyzing the exponent one case.
-Observe that if $A\subset B$ and $B\subset C$ have exponent one, then $A\subset C$ has exponent one or two.
-We already know that if the composition of two Galois extensions has exponent one, then it is also Galois without requiring any extra conditions (Lemma \ref{lem: basics on Galois extensions}).
-However, if the composition of two Galois extensions has exponent two, then it is not true in general that the remaining extension is purely inseparable.
+To illustrate the problem we analyze the exponent one case.
+Let $A\subset B$ and $B\subset C$ be Galois extensions of exponent one.
+Then $A\subset C$ has exponent one or two.
+If $A\subset C$ has exponent one, then it is Galois by Lemma \ref{lem: basics on Galois extensions}.
+However, if $A\subset C$ has exponent two, we cannot assure in general that $A\subset C$ is purely inseparable, as the following example shows.

 \begin{example} Let $A=k$ be a field of characteristic $p=3$.
 We define the ring It is clear that $A\subset B$ is a Galois extension with $p$-basis $\{x,y\}$.
 Now we define the ring

 Then the extension $B\subset C$ is Galois with $p$-basis $\{z_1,z_2,z_3\}$.
 Note that $A[C^3]=k[x^2,xy,y^2]\subset k[x,y]=B$.
 One can check that $A[C^3]$ is a free $A$-module with a basis formed by the monomials $1,x^2,xy,y^2,(xy)^2$.
 Thus $A\subset A[C^3]$ has exponent one and $A[C^3]$ has rank $5$ over $A$.
 Since we are in the local case, if it were a Galois extension, then $A[C^3]$ would be free of rank a power of $3$ (see Definition \ref{def: p-basis}).
 Since $5$ is not a power of $3$, $A\subset A[C^3]$ is not Galois.
 Therefore, by Theorem \ref{thm: characterization of purely inseparable}, $A\subset C$ is not purely inseparable. \end{example}